 Syed Akbar Hyder

-Akbar Hyder is HUF’s Associate Director for Urdu and an Associate Professor in the Department of Asian Studies.
-Beloved among colleagues, staff, and students alike, Hyder’s dynamic approach to teaching has captivated students throughout the years.
-Hyder is the coordinator for the Urdu program at UT.
-Hyder’s language courses are oriented around particular themes such as “Female Voices in Urdu Literature” and “Progressive Urdu Literature”.
-Hyder’s research interests center on Indo-Muslim culture, history, literature, and language.
-His book, Reliving Karbala: Martyrdom in South Asian Memory, underscores the complexity that religious symbols carry in varying contexts.
-Hyder reveals multiple, and often conflicting interpretations of the Karbala story, and he investigates the varying ways in which the story is used for personal and communal identity in South Asia.
+Syed Akbar Hyder is HUF’s Associate Director and Associate Professor of Asian Studies and Islamic Studies at the University of Texas at Austin.
+He earned his Ph.D. in Near Eastern Languages and Civilizations from Harvard University and holds a B.A. in Political Science from Texas A&M University.
+His primary research interests lie in South Asian aesthetics, particularly those related to Urdu literature and mystical Muslim traditions.
+His first book, Reliving Karbala: Martyrdom in South Asian Memory, underscores the complexity that religious symbols carry in varying contexts.
+Hyder reveals multiple and often conflicting interpretations of the Karbala story, and investigates the varying ways in which the story is used for personal and communal identity in South Asia.
 His second book, A’iye Urdu Parhen: Let’s Study Urdu, was co-authored with Ali Asani, Professor of Near Eastern Languages and Civilizations at Harvard.
 This textbook for beginning Urdu students has received significant acclaim as an effective and authoritative tool for teaching Urdu.
-Hyder is presently working on the traditions of autobiography in South Asia.
+Professor Hyder is also leading a team of language instructors in setting up ILR-based assessment tools for Urdu.
+In his spare time, Professor Hyder provides expert testimony and consultation on a pro-bono basis to individuals and families seeking asylum in the United States.
+He also works closely with K-12 educators working on incorporating the studies of the humanities into the curriculum of their schools.